 Repeat this process with a small ball shape.

-Invite children to make their own Word Wand.
+Invite children to make their own word wand.

 Teacher Prompts/Making Connections - What does the Model Magic feel like? - I see you have the colour green on your wand.
 How did you make the colour green? - What details did you add to your word wand?
-Why? - What do you like the best about your wand?
+Why? - What do you like best about your wand?

 Invite children to ask questions of the presenter.

 Have children share the list of words they found.
-They could even write them on the white board to present to the class.